Korux/GWScraper/README.md

 TODO:

-read bookmarker info \n
+read bookmarker info
-set a timeout to read info on intervals \n setup intervals on separate server(?) \n
+set a timeout to read info on intervals
+setup intervals on separate server(?)